-Once you have identified a date range and the rules, follow these steps as an example of choosing a segment and creating a job.
+Once you have identified a date range and the rules, use the following steps as an example of how to select a segment and create a job.

-Now that the job is created, you can link it to a connector action following these steps:
+Now that the job is created, use the following steps to link it to a connector action:

-Now that the job has been linked to a connector you can activate it using these steps:
+Now that the job has been linked to a connector, use the following steps to activate it:

-The job will not start unless the save/publish is successful.
+The job will not start unless the save/publish step is successful.

 This example assumes the necessary date selections and rules to identify visitors with a customer's favorite product category, lifetime order value, and days since last purchase.